 The “Hatch Hype” as we call it at DLM is HERE!
 But the hype is only as good as the product, and that story has been over a hundred years in the making.
 These beautiful green chiles are grown in the Hatch Valley of New Mexico.
 We love the flavor of roasted Hatch Chiles, so offering chiles from our open-flame roaster has become an annual tradition.

-Last year, DLM’s Dennis Chrisman, VP of Produce and Springboro Store Director, and I went to Hatch, New Mexico.
+A few years ago, DLM’s Dennis Chrisman, VP of Produce and Springboro Store Director, and I went to Hatch, New Mexico.
 We met with Chris Franzoy, owner of Young Guns Produce.
 In 1917, his great-grandparents arrived in America from Tyrol, Austria, and settled in the Hatch Valley.
 They quickly adapted to the culture and became farmers.
 Ten children and some years later, this family has been instrumental in expanding the farming of these chiles in the area.

 It was amazing to see such green fields in what many consider a desert.
 Chris told us how Hatch “Valley” is actually at 4,000-feet elevation, which explained the hot, arid climate.
 While the outside temperature was about 100 degrees, the humidity was only about 28%.
 Being blessed with a water supply in the form of the Rio Grande to the north and an underground aquifer, Chris indicated that underground irrigation was necessary.